 Out of the global video game populace, a huge majority identify as right-handers, with a very small section considered ambidextrous.
 As a result, the current PC gaming market is righty-centric.

 That being said, some companies have made efforts to accommodate left-handed gamers for PC, such as DSI with its Left-Handed USB Keyboard.
-Specialised gaming equipment becomes necessary for lefties to balance the playing field when competing against other ‘normal’ players in multiplayer games.
+Specialized gaming equipment becomes necessary for lefties to balance the playing field when competing against other ‘normal’ players in multiplayer games.

-The only real downside to this is that customised gaming peripherals for lefties usually cost more than the standard versions.
+The only real downside to this is that customized gaming peripherals for lefties usually cost more than the standard versions.
 Few manufacturers are willing to inject additional budget to build them, noting the minimal profits they would make to satisfy the few left-handed gamers in the world.

 Only a select few brands are willing to do so, making left-handed gaming gear rarer and more expensive.
-Famous PC accessory companies like Logitech®, Razer™, and Corsair are among them, offering impressive gaming mice for lefties to enjoy.
+Famous PC-accessory companies like Logitech®, Razer™, and Corsair are among them, offering impressive gaming mice for lefties to enjoy.

-Here are some of the best suggested computer mice that allow left-handers and ambidextrous gamers to play games comfortably:
+Here are some of the best-suggested computer mice that allow left-handers and ambidextrous gamers to play games comfortably:

 As a long-time user of Razer products, I can personally vouch for the Razer Naga Left-Handed Edition gaming mice.
 It’s big, heavy, and premium to the touch, with numbered keys arranged to the side for easy, instant clicks – a crucial feature to play MMORPGs.

-Gaming keyboards are also highly recommended, assisting left-handed gamers with quicker key strokes and minimal distractions.
+Gaming keyboards are also highly recommended, assisting left-handed gamers with quicker keystrokes and minimal distractions.
 These are a few solid gaming keyboards to consider: